 One of the features we were keen to include was an effective search function.
 From feedback we knew users often picked up a report looking for a specific dataset or piece of information.

-By tagging each modular content element, we were able to build a search tool that let users filter results by country, technology, company and so on.
+By tagging each modular content element, we were able to build a search tool that let users filter results by country, technology, company and so on, as well as by content type.
 Adding predictive, live-updating functionality meant searching for a specific chart was even quicker.

 Good data visualisation was of course very important in this product.
 Most graphics on the site fell into one of three categories: